Lean on Me (song): Notable cover versions

 In 1989, remakes of "Lean on Me" by the Winans and Sandra Reaves-Phillips provided the emotional uplift for the film Lean on Me.
 For the same film, the song was adapted by Big Daddy Kane in "hip hop" form.

 In 1976, English glam rock band Mud released their version which was a top 10 hit on both the UK singles chart and Irish singles chart, peaking at No. 7 and No. 6, respectively.

-For BBC Children in Need in 2016, 1,580 children in choirs sang the song in unison, live from nine towns across the UK.
+For the BBC's Children in Need in 2016, 1,580 children in choirs sang the song in unison, live from nine towns across the UK.
 The choirs started singing at the same time and on the telethon; starting in the studio it cut between the choirs giving them either one 20 second slot, or two 10 second slots on air before finishing in the studio.
 The choirs sang from Elstree at Elstree Studios (the studio just outside London where the main telethon was held), Liverpool at Sefton Park, Swansea from The Swansea University Bay Campus, Bridlington at Bridlington Spa, Dudley at the Black Country Living Museum, Glasgow at BBC Pacific Quay, Milton Keynes at Stadium MK, Salisbury at Salisbury Arts Centre and Belfast at Titanic.

 In 2020, the song was recorded by an ad hoc supergroup of Canadian musicians credited as ArtistsCAN, both in tribute to Withers' recent death and to raise funds for the Canadian Red Cross during the COVID-19 pandemic.
 Participating artists included Bryan Adams, Jann Arden, Justin Bieber, Michael Bublé, Fefe Dobson, Scott Helman, Shawn Hook, Avril Lavigne, Geddy Lee, Marie-Mai, Sarah McLachlan, Johnny Orlando, Josh Ramsay, Buffy Sainte-Marie, Tyler Shaw, Walk Off the Earth, Donovan Woods, and Olivia Lunny.

 In 2023, Japanese-American singer Ai performed the song live at the Hiroshima Peace Memorial Park during the 49th G7 summit.
 Ai additionally covered "Lean on Me" during a surprise appearance at the G7's youth symposium that took place later the same day.
 Her cover of "Lean on Me" later was included on her thirteenth studio album, Respect All.